rubenpieters/sys-polyflow/spec/proposal.md

 - The main change is centered in the `getSimplifiedIndexedAccessType` function.
 When checking return types, the simplification process will now check when a generic parameter is used as `indexType`.
 Then, before the cache is consulted, it will look up checks of related variables with string literals in the control flow graph.
 The indexed access type is then simplified according to these checks as outlined in the proposal.
 - To be able to check the control flow graph, it needs to be made accessible to the `getSimplifiedIndexedAccessType` function.
-- The `getSimplifiedIndexedAccessType` must be informed to enable the additional simplification, which will be set to `true` in the `checkReturnType` function.
+- The `getSimplifiedIndexedAccessType` must be informed to enable the additional simplification, the `checkReturnType` function will enable this behaviour when calling typechecking for the return type.

 # Workaround